mfbsouza/docs/README.md

 # Docs
 Everybody has to start somewhere.
-Sharing my knowledge with the world
+Sharing my knowledge with the world.

+Want to share your knowledge too?
+Please [check this](CONTRIBUTING.md)

 ## Content
 - [MicroPython on the ESP32](docs/micropython-esp32.md)